riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 ## GameOverViewController

+Now let's finish up and define our Game Over View Controller.
+This screen is relatively simple with a label and two buttons.
+If you [End Game Screen](#End-Game-Screen)

 - this is a simple screen that shows who won the game
 - it will have two buttons to segue to either the initial screen or game screen to start a new game
   - the segue to the initial view will be unwind segue